New Zealand is the place like no other.

 The Coromandel is a fabulous subtropical rainforest area with pristine golden beaches perfect for chilling, sunbathing and all kinds of water fun.

-Full of adventurous tracks and trails, there is plenty of things to do besides admiring lush and beauty of Cathedral Cove.
+Full of adventurous tracks and trails, there is plenty of things to do besides admiring the lush and beauty of Cathedral Cove.

-Don’t miss unique Hot Water Beach!
+Don’t miss the unique Hot Water Beach!
 Where you dig a hole into sand and bath in the natural hot spring few meters from the sea.
 Amazing!